Trump says he received a ‘beautiful letter’ from N.Korea’s Kim

 “That’s very important to me,” he said at the White House.

 Trump did not divulge what was in the letter from Kim.
-He has described previous letters as “beautiful” and even said they “fell in love.”
+He has described previous letters as “beautiful” and even said that he and the leader of one of the world’s most repressive countries “fell in love.”

-Trump has made history by meeting twice with Kim in a bid to lure the country into giving up nuclear weapons.
+Trump has made history by meeting twice with Kim in a bid to lure North Korea into giving up nuclear weapons.
 However, US intelligence officials say Pyongyang has no intention of following through.

+Despite widespread perceptions that the last summit, held in Hanoi in February, was a failure, Trump said he would be open to an eventual third meeting.

+“It could happen but I want to bring it further down the line,” Trump said.